Macromedia Flash 8

 Macromedia Flash 8 is a multimedia authoring and animation program developed by Macromedia.
-Released on September 13, 2005, it was the final version of Flash to be released under the Macromedia brand before the company was acquired by Adobe.
-Flash 8 was notable for its introduction of new features aimed at improving graphic effects, animation, video integration, and content creation.
+Released on September 13, 2005, it was the final version of Flash to be released under the Macromedia brand before the company was acquired by Adobe Inc..
+Flash 8 introduced new features aimed at improving graphic effects, animation, video integration, and content creation.

 The software was available in two editions: Flash Basic 8 and Flash Professional 8.
 Flash Professional 8 included all the features of Flash Basic 8, plus additional functionalities for advanced users and developers.
 It was widely adopted by web designers and animators for creating interactive websites, animations, and rich web applications.

 History

 Macromedia Flash 8 was released in 2005 as a successor to Macromedia Flash MX 2004.
 It was the last version developed and released by Macromedia, as Adobe Systems acquired the company in 2005.
 Following the acquisition, the next major release was rebranded as Adobe Flash CS3 Professional in 2007.

 Flash 8 was considered a significant upgrade, introducing features that provided more creative control and enhanced performance for web-delivered content.
 It became a popular tool for creating the animated and interactive content that characterized many websites of the mid-2000s.
 Flash content were mostly uploaded to Newgrounds and Albino Blacksheep, known for their .swf support.
 It is also the most used version of Flash.